sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

     _Build Repo and Trigger_

     >**Note**: The **Continuous Integration** trigger tells VSTS to trigger this build to run each time that code is pushed to the **master** branch.

-    >**Note**: In order to build iOS projects, the build requires Mac hardware.
-You can integrate the your builds into [MacInCloud](http://www.macincloud.com/) to get access to Mac hardware during a build.

 <a name="Ex1Task3"></a>
 #### Task 3 - Configure the Build Tasks ####